 There is no question about it, the Fujifilm X100F deserves this Editor’s Choice award in so many ways.
 If you’re a Ricoh GR II owner, this camera will blow it and anything Sony has made as of the publication of this post out of the water when it comes to the APS-C lineup for autofocus.

 But then I’ve got my own personal issues with it.
 We’re at the fourth generation of the camera and it has no weather sealing.
 The lens has started to show its age since they upgraded to a 16MP sensor and it has a 24MP sensor attached.
 I love the 23mm f2’s bokeh and flare; but I wish it were sharper.
 I also wish that the camera had incorporated new film profiles like those of Superia and Natura.
 For years, photojournalists used Superia.
 It would make a lot of sense to bring it into the modern age of street photography.

 The Fujifilm X100F deserves the five out of five stars that it gets; along with the new Editor’s Choice award.
 Want one?
-Check out Amazon for the current prices, but they start at $1,299.
+Check out Amazon for the current prices.